cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

-If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to disable run cancellation upon first failure, so **all failing tests can be surfaced for each test run**.
+If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to disable Auto Cancellation, so **all failing tests can be surfaced for each test run**.

 </Alert>